Nightscou2018/murselessaps/README.md

   * Install the tuner which tunes the radio frequency to best match your pump
   * Add mmtune to your aliases ```openaps alias add mmtune "! bash -c \"cd ~/src/minimed_rf/ && ruby -I lib bin/mmtune /dev/ACM0 XXXXXX | egrep -v 'rssi:|OK|Ver|Open'\""```.
 Replace XXXXXX with your pump id.
 If that port is incorrect for you, just `ls /dev/tty*`, then unplug the TI stick and run `ls /dev/tty*` again to see what the name of the port should be changed to.
   * Run the tuner to make sure it works ```openaps mmtune```.
 It should select a frequency.
 It may show errors, but if it gives a frequency it's probably safe to ignore the errors.
-  * Optional: Add the tuner as part of your preflight loop to get the best connection every time. ```openaps add preflight 'bash -c "rm -f monitor/clock.json && openaps mmtune && echo -n \"PREFLIGHT \" && openaps report invoke monitor/clock.json 2>/dev/null >/dev/null && grep -q T monitor/clock.json && echo OK || ( echo FAIL; openaps get-bg; sleep 120; exit 1 )"'```
+  * Optional: Add the tuner as part of your preflight loop to get the best connection every time. ```openaps add preflight 'bash -c "rm -f monitor/clock.json && openaps mmtune && echo -n \"PREFLIGHT \" && openaps report invoke monitor/clock.json 2>/dev/null >/dev/null && grep -q T monitor/clock.json && echo OK || ( echo FAIL; openaps get-bg; sleep 120; exit 1 )"'```.
+Be sure to remove your old preflight if you have one first and then make sure it's added into whatever your cron sequence is.

 ###Setting up the hardware to fit in your pocket
 * Watch this short video